Bill Carritt: Activism in the United States

 After graduating from Oxford University, Bill travelled to New York City and studied at Columbia University.
 During his time in America, Bill begun carrying supplies to be given to striking Kentucky miners.
 While helping the miners, company police attacked Bill and broke his teeth.
 Afterwards he toured the United States visiting the states of Alabama and Georgia where he trying to recruit African-American students to join the National Student League.
 During his time in the United States, Bill joined the Communist Party USA, and at some point in the coming years would also join the Communist Party of Great Britain.

 Campaign for the Scottsboro Boys

 After returning to Britain, Bill teamed up with Nancy Cunard and begun campaigning for the Scottsboro Boys, who were African-American teenagers falsely charged of rape in and put on a show trial.
 For this campaign he raised funds from a wide number of influential people, including Virginia Woolf, Bertrand Russell, Vera Brittain, H. G. Wells, and Aldous Huxley.

 Teaching in Nazi Germany

 Between 1933 and 1934, Bill taught at a German officer cadet school in Silesia.
 During his time as a teacher the school was taken over by the Hitler Youth, where Bill argued with the boys over the topic of the Reichstag fire.
-After returning to Britain, Bill began working for the World Youth Congress.
+After returning to Britain, Bill began working for the World Youth Congress Movement.